 - It’s acceptable to craft with previous versions of the US flag.

 - According to the Flag Code, the US flag should not be used on clothing, drapes, bedding, costumes, uniforms, and more.
 However, it’s become more popular in modern times to do this.
-There’s a great discussion of flags on clothing at this link.
+Here’s a great discussion of flags on clothing.

 - It’s acceptable to make artistic renderings of the US flag.